Olympic Bell: Making the bell

 In September 2011 the Whitechapel Bell Foundry, a few miles from the London Stadium (which hosted the track and field elements of the games, as well as the Olympic Opening Ceremony), was commissioned to make the bell.
 The Foundry completed its design, profile, lettering and tuning.
 However, it was no longer able to cast such a large bell (its furnace capacity is 8 LT, as the large Victorian era bells had gone out of fashion), and so subcontracted casting to Royal Eijsbouts of the Netherlands.
-There was some controversy over using a non-British firm, as Taylor’s Bell Foundry in Loughborough had also tendered to cast the bell.
+There was some controversy over using a non-British firm, as Taylor's Bell Foundry in Loughborough had also tendered to cast the bell.
 The hammer mechanism and hanging framework were made by other firms and twenty companies in three countries were eventually involved with its production.
 The bell was installed and tested in the stadium at midnight on 1 June 2012.
 It was designed to be as large as possible but needed to fit through the athletes’ tunnel; when it arrived there were only a few inches to spare.

-The bell is the second heaviest in Europe, after St Petersglocke in Cologne Cathedral and the largest harmonically tuned bell in the world.
+The bell is the second heaviest in Europe, after Petersglocke in Cologne Cathedral and the largest harmonically tuned bell in the world.
 Its main note (in campanology, its 'hum tone') is B.

 The bell is inscribed with "London 2012" and a line from Caliban's speech in The Tempest: "Be not afeard, the isle is full of noises", which featured in the Olympics opening ceremony spoken by Kenneth Branagh.
 The other side bears the legend "Whitechapel" and the Foundry's coat of arms.